-Please note: this post is my personal interpretation of what has been going on with recent FTC rulings and should in no way serve as legal advice.
+Please note: this post is my personal interpretation of what has been going on with recent FTC rulings and should in no way serve as legal advice about compensating for online reviews.

 There have been plenty of crackdowns on online reviews over the years.
 Most of them have been for fake reviews or some other scammery.
 This latest ruling is the first (that I know of) to penalize a company for compensating or incentivizing for a review.